The Navy Post-Doctoral Fellowship in Clinical Psychology

 Navy Psychologists are a diverse group of men and women.
 At Naval Medical Center Portsmouth, a significant percentage of the core supervisory faculty members are minority psychologists.
 It is an important part of the fellowship program’s mission to continue to increase minority representation at the training site and in the broader Navy psychology community.
 The training faculty is committed to providing comprehensive education and training on diversity issues.
 We view diversity education as a life-long process that does not end when formal training is completed.

-Additional information about the fellowship view our training manual.
+Additional information about the fellowship can be found in the training manual here.

 Psychology Training Director